 Buying from a reputable cat breeder

-When buying a purebred kitten, you need to make sure it’s coming from a reputable breeder who takes care of their animals and makes sure to check for any health problems.
+When buying a pedigree kitten, you need to make sure it’s coming from a reputable breeder who takes care of their animals and makes sure to check for any health problems.
+Cat lovers should ensure they are purchasing from breeders who prioritise the health and well-being of their animals.

 The RSPCA has come up with a handy kitten checklist that you can use to find a healthy, friendly kitten and avoid buying from an irresponsible breeder.
 The checklist is the perfect way to ensure that your new pet gets off to the best start in life.

-When you own such expensive animals it’s particularly important to get the best cat insurance to cover them from an early age.
+When you own such expensive animals it’s particularly important to get the right cat insurance to suit yours and your cats needs, to cover them from an early age.

-After all, these fabulous creatures require a big investment in terms of both time, care and money, so you need cover to protect you both in the case of any problems.
+After all, these fabulous creatures require a big investment in terms of both time, care and money, so you may want to consider cat insurance cover to protect you both in the case of any problems.

 Purely Pets can provide you with an online quote for your cat within minutes.
 Get a quick quote today.